timothyh/optoma-mqtt/README.md

 Git pull/unpack files into directory - /opt/optoma-mqtt suggested.

-Verify contents of optoma-mqtt.service
+If using systemd, verify contents of optoma-mqtt.service

 Create a config.json file - See config.json.sample

-See install.sh script to complete installation
+See install.sh script to complete installation - This will create a nodejs user and systemd optoma-mqtt service

 Note that access to the appropriate serial device is needed.
 Other than that that no special permissions are needed for this code.
 And it does not store any state so all files can be read-only.

 ## Configuration

 All configuration is in "config.json".
-See "config.json.sample" for an annoatated version.
+See "config.json.sample" for an annotated version.
+After changes, use "jq" to verify integrity of file.

-The "setup" section defines projector commands to be executed at various stages in the projector power-up/power-down sequences.
+In "config.json" there is a "setup" section defines projector commands to be executed at various stages in the projector power-up/power-down sequences.
 This can be used to force projector into a known state.

 Within "setup" there are the following sub-sections:-

-    "on_start" - Executed when projector initially powers on.
-Very few commands seem to work at this stage "on_ready" - Executed when projector is fully warmed up.
-All commands seems to work here "on_shutdown" - Executed before a power-off is issued.
+- "on_start" - Executed when projector initially powers on.
+Very few commands seem to work at this stage
+- "on_ready" - Executed when projector is fully warmed up.
+All commands seems to work here
+- "on_shutdown" - Executed before a power-off is issued.
 Obviously this is only effective when the power-off is issued by this program.

-There is a "pause" command in case delays are needed in the sequence.
+In addition to the projector commands there is also a "pause" command in case delays are needed in a sequence.

-## Use
+## MQTT Messages

 Assuming a topic prefix of home/optoma/myroom/ the following MQTT topics are available